Open any AI voice tool, paste in a chapter, and press generate. You'll get speech. Clean, readable speech. But you won't get an audiobook.

 | Listening experience | Functional | Immersive |

-The bottom line: TTS produces narration.
+The bottom line: a typical TTS workflow produces narration.
 Production creates an experience.

 Why the Difference Matters for Authors